 Prostate and Bladder Cancer

-Masitinib in vitro inhibited proliferation of cancer cells likely through inhibition of the proteins tyrosine-protein kinase Lyn (Lyn), and platelet-derived growth factor receptors alpha and beta (PDGFR-α, PDGFR-β).
+Masitinib in vitro inhibited the proliferation of cancer cells likely through inhibition of the proteins tyrosine-protein kinase Lyn (Lyn), and platelet-derived growth factor receptors alpha and beta (PDGFR-α, PDGFR-β).
 These proteins are expressed in canine prostate cancer derived from both prostate and bladder cells.10

 Further work on the effects in bladder and prostate cancer patients is warranted.

-A study of masitinib used for end stage malignant melanoma showed only mild effectiveness.
+A study of masitinib used for end-stage malignant melanoma showed only mild effectiveness.
 The authors concluded that this drug alone may not be appropriate for dogs with this cancer.5

 When to Not Use Masitinib

 According to the product labeling for Masivet, your dog should not receive masitinib in the following cases:2

 - less than 6 months of age or weighs less than 4 kg

 - suffering from inadequate liver or kidney function